LiquidGalaxyLAB/GSoC2020_HomelessAidPanoramicInteractiveSystem/README.md

 ## __Prerequisites__

- * Android phone or Tablet
+ * Android phone or Tablet with 6.0 OS Version or greater
  * In case you want to use the appliaction with Liquid Galaxy System:  [Liquid Galaxy](https://github.com/LiquidGalaxyLAB/liquid-galaxy)